datalorax/esvis/README.md

 (non-English Language Learners) group.
 We could also change the reference group, change the level of quantile binning, and evaluate the effect within other factors.
-For example, we can look by season eligibility for free or reduced price lunch, with quintiles binning, and non-ELL students as the reference group with
+For example, we can look by season eligibility for free or reduced price lunch, with quantiles binning, and non-ELL students as the reference group with

 ``` r